BDSM Collars: Meanings, Types & Ceremony Ideas

 6) Re-collaring & renewals

-- Relationships change.
+- In our experience, relationships change.
 Some couples update vows annually, re-collar after major life shifts, or add charms to mark milestones.
-Submissive-focused guides and blogs offer creative ideas for renewals and "ceremonies of roses."
+Submissive-focused guides and blogs offer creative ideas for renewals and "ceremonies of roses," and we've heard from users who do a simple annual "re-locking" with a brief check-in on how the dynamic has evolved.

 Scripts to inspire (and adapt)